Introduction

 • Spending limit: allows a limited value of ERC20 tokens to be transferred and approved

-• Timeframe: allows transaction within the specified time frame
+• Timeframe: allows transactions within the specified time frame

-• Usage limit: allows a limited number of transaction
+• Usage limit: allows a limited number of transactions

-• Value limit: allows a limited ETH value transfered
+• Value limit: allows a limited ETH value transferred

 When defining multiple policies within a session or an action, a transaction that passes every specified policy is considered valid.
 If no policies are specified, any transaction will pass (i.e., the sudo policy is applied).